sujit-rakshe/Clone/README.md

 # Netflix Clone Project for WebDev Internship

 A Netflix clone built as a part of my web development internship at Bharat Intern.
-Features include user authentication, movie/series listings, and search functionality.

 **Tech Stack:** HTML, CSS, JavaScript